vidishsirdesai/projects/README.md

 ### Data cleaning
 The column `suattempted`, according to the data dictionary (https://github.com/vidishsirdesai/network_anomaly_detection?tab=readme-ov-file#data-dictionary), is supposed to have only 2 values, i.e., 0 and 1.
 But, as seen in the output of cell number `10`, it has 3 values, i.e., 0, 1, and 2.

-Assuming that the presence of 2 in in the column is a typo, all the values where there was 2 present can be changed to 1.
+Assuming that the presence of 2 in the column is a typo, all the rows in the column `suattempted` where there was a 2 present is changed to 1.

 The cleaned dataset is stored in: [link](datasets/network_anomaly_dataset_cleaned.csv).